Samuellucas97/Goal-List-CI-CD/README.md

 $ cd Goal-List-CI-CD
 ```

 After this, we need to start database service.
 We will use Docker technology to do this.
-But you can you whatever database service you want.
+But you can use whatever database service you want.
+Otherwise, **it's very important to have the same configuration used in `application.yaml`.**

 We setting the file `src/main/resource/application.yaml` as following: